konohitowa/catebot/docs/CateBot Info.md

 ### Is there any end matter to this FAQ?
 Yes!

 Okay - just kidding.
 I *would* link to thank the moderators of and contributors to [/r/Catholicsm](http://www.reddit.com/r/Catholicism) for putting up with my testing as well as generating test cases and suggestions/feedback.
 And a big thanks to [Matthieu Grieger](http://www.reddit.com/u/mgrieger) for open sourcing [versebot on github](http://github.com/matthieugrieger/versebot).
-If he hadn't done that, I highly doubt I would have had the ambition to build this from scratch and, if I had, it would have take me significantly longer.
+If he hadn't done that, I highly doubt I would have had the ambition to build this from scratch and, if I had, it would have taken me significantly longer.